-Our objective is to be an authority in the area of mortgage loan program resource, mortgage loan program information, and guidelines, and ultimately, mortgage loan service; originate, pre-qualify, pre-approve, Conditional Loan Approval (CLA), process, and close Non-QM; Non-Prime; Portfolio; Investor; and Foreign National loans, etc.
+Our objective is to be an authority in the area of mortgage loan program resource, mortgage loan program information, and guidelines, and ultimately, mortgage loan service; pre-qualify, pre-approveoriginate, pre-qualify, pre-approve, Conditional Loan Approval (CLA), process, and close Non-QM; Non-Prime; Portfolio; Investor; and Foreign National loans, etc.

 A lot of our clients/borrowers are self-employed because of our wide non-qualified "Non-QM" mortgage product offering.
 Perhaps you found this website in your search for the best fit for you and your individual needs.
 If you're Self-Employed, you should take a look at these Alt Doc programs; Bank Statement Programs, Stated Income Programs, No Doc Programs, Asset Depletion / Asset Utilization Programs, Lite Doc / Reduced Doc Programs.

-Contact a qualified Loan Officer to discuss your options to get yourself started: Mortgage Pre-Qualification - Without Credit Check
+Request a qualified Loan Officer to discuss: Mortgage Pre-Qualification - Without Credit Check

 Unconventional Refinance Loans

 An opportunity to reduce your rate and or term could be due to either cash-flow purposes or you have your eye on your over-all savings by paying it off in a shorter period of time.

 If you're thinking about refinancing to either to reduce your interest rate and term one thing to consider is how old your current mortgage is because the longer you've been paying on it, the more principal balance you are paying down with every payment.
 This is because, with mortgage amortization, the interest is front-loaded.
 So, you might be better off keeping your current mortgage.
 However, if your motivation is to reduce your payment, a rate & term could make good sense.
 There are several factors to consider before making your decision.